What is the National Crime Information Center (NCIC) Registry? Who has access to it?

 How do I register my protection order in Tennessee?

-Note: There is no charge for registering the protection order, and the clerk will file the order as though it is a case.
+There is no charge for registering the protection order.1

 If you need help registering your protection order, you can contact a local domestic violence organization in Tennessee for assistance.
 You can find contact information for organizations in your area on our TN Places that Help page.